Management

 Management - Major (HBA)

 This program must be taken as part of an Honours degree.
-This major program cannot be combined with Commerce (Major or Specialist), Digital Enterprise Management Specialist, Economics or Human Resource Management Specialist.
+This major program cannot be combined with the Commerce (Major or Specialist), Digital Enterprise Management Specialist, Economics or Human Resource Management Specialist.

 Enrolment Requirements: